 Treatments and genotypes

-People with genotypes 4 or 6 remain limited to sofosbuvir taken with pegylated interferon and ribavirin treatment.
+- If you have hep C genotypes 4 or 6, you remain limited to Sovaldi taken with pegylated interferon injections plus ribavirin pills.

 Other drug combinations are approved and available but those mentioned above are the ones with best response and tolerability.

 Sofosbuvir/ledipasvir = 8 weeks for people with no prior treatment, no cirrhosis and viral load less than 6 million IU/mL

 = 12 weeks for people with no prior treatment, no cirrhosis and viral load more than 6 million IU/mL

 = 12 weeks for people with no prior treatment and cirrhosis

 = 24 weeks for people with prior treatment and cirrhosis